IBMStreams/streamsx.websocket/_docs/220-user_operator_design.md

 The data received from the client applications can be in text or binary format.
 This operator is capable of receiving data from multiple clients that can all send data at the very same time.
 When a given client application closes its connection, this operator will send a tuple on its second output port to give an indication about the end of data reception from that client identified by its client session id.
 Downstream operators can make use of this "End Of Client Session" signal as they see fit.

-This operator allows client applications to send data via both WebSocket and HTTP POST.
+This operator allows client applications to send data via both WebSocket and HTTP GET/PUT/POST.
 By default, HTTP data reception is not enabled and it can be enabled by via the `allowHttpPost` operator parameter.

 Even though it is labeled as a source operator, WebSocketSource can be configured to perform like an analytic operator to receive data from the clients (WS or HTTP or both), process that data and send result/response back to a given client.
 This is easily accomplished by adding an optional input port in this operator to feed the response tuples.
 When receiving and sending data from/to a HTTP client, this operator also gives a way to get all the HTTP request headers as well as send any application-specific custom response headers.
 A thorough example shipped in this toolkit named WebSocketSourceWithResponseTester shows the code logic combined with a very detailed commentary to understand this feature much better than any words here can explain.

+The WebSocket server running in this operator supports having multiple URL context paths for a given endpoint listening on a particular port.
+By using this feature, remote clients can connect to different URL context paths thereby letting the IBM Streams applications to tailor the data processing logic based on which group(s) of remote clients sent the data.

 Finally, this operator allows another optional input port to dynamically update the client whitelist for instructing this operator to accept connections only from certain client IP addresses.
 This helps to restrict data exchange only with known/trusted clients.